Dr Nick Hostettler, BSc (SOAS), MSc (SOAS), PhD (SOAS)

 While an undergraduate, Nick’s reading of Edward Said’s classic Orientalism, confirmed his deep concern with the intellectual and political problems arising from the Eurocentrism of modern thought and society.
 He set about trying to better understand Eurocentric Modernity with the help of a wide range of theoretical resources, including those provided by the Marxian tradition, Critical Theory and Critical Realist philosophy and dialectics, as well as the Hermeneutic tradition and psychoanalysis.
 An ongoing project, this gave a strong sense of purpose to his continuing studies and led on to his book: Eurocentrism.

-This approach to understanding and interpreting Modernity increasingly informs Nick’s reflection on his teaching practice and his role in leading pedagogical development in SPIR, where he is a member of the team working on the transition students make into university study and is involved in a number of research projects related to this transition.
-Nick also has responsibility for developing support and training for growing number of Post-Graduate Teaching Assistants involved in first year teaching.
+This approach to understanding and interpreting Modernity increasingly informs Nick’s reflection on his teaching practice and his role in leading pedagogical development in SPIR, where he is a member of the team working on the transition students make into university study and has been involved in a number of research projects related to this transition.
+Nick also has responsibility for developing support and training for a growing number of Post-Graduate Teaching Associates involved in first year teaching.

 POL251 - International Relations: Theories and Contemporary Issues

 POL263 – Modern Political Theory

 IFP & IFJ3003 – Introduction to Politics

 IFP & IFJ3004 – Introduction to International Politics